brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 If you're a game master (GM) and you're running tableop roleplaying games (TTRPGs) virtually, you need a Discord server.
 Discord is the most popular tool in the TTRPG space for hosting a gaming community, or even a fanbase.
-While some of its essential features can be found on virtual tabletops, like Roll20, both Discord's UI and the quality of its services are superior to what is offered by available VTTs.
+While some of its essential features can be found on virtual tabletops (VTTs), like Roll20, both Discord's UI and the quality of its services are superior to what is offered by available VTTs.
 It's also much more convenient for your community to interact through Discord than through a VTT, or even through other chat focused apps like Zoom or Teams.